-Sealy, like many businesses, previously used BlackBerry as is mobile device of choice to provide email access on a secure handheld device.
-As BlackBerry’s availability and popularity decreased, Sealy made the decision to transition to iPhones.
-When making the switch, Sealy found that the new accessibility and flexibility that iPhones provided came with a new set of challenges – especially in terms of security and data management.
+Sealy, like many businesses, previously had BlackBerry as its mobile device of choice to provide email access.
+As BlackBerry’s availability and popularity declined, Sealy made the transition to iPhones.
+When making the switch, Sealy found that the new accessibility and flexibility that iPhones provided came with a new set of challenges – especially in terms of security.

-Sealy’s employees across the country are now using iPhones as a replacement for BlackBerry devices: sales staff, managers and executives are all using their phones at an increasing rate for emails, training materials, reporting and other custom applications that Sealy has put together to help make the team more productive.
+Sealy’s employees across Australia are now using iPhones as a replacement for BlackBerry: sales staff, managers and executives are all using their phones at increasing rates for emails, training materials, reporting and other custom applications that Sealy has put together to help make the team more productive.

 – Sealy of Australia IT Services Manager